futrime/lip/docs/commands/lip_install.md

 For the tooth repository, you can specific the version by add suffix like `@1.2.3` or `@1.2.0-beta.3`.
 However, when another version is installed and you run lip without `--upgrade` or `--force-reinstall` flag, lip will not install the specific version.

-Only lowercase letters, numbers, dashes, underlines, dots, slashes [a-z0-9-_./] and one @ are allowed in requirement specifiers.
+Only letters, numbers, dashes, underlines, dots, slashes [A-Za-z0-9-_./] and one @ are allowed in requirement specifiers.

 If you have set environment variable GOPROXY, lip will access tooth repositories via it.
 Otherwise, lip will choose the default Goproxy <https://goproxy.io>.